Australian Almond Insights (Statistics)

 “Almond Insights” provides an up to date assessment of the Australian almond industry using information provided by growers, processors, marketers, government and other organisations.

-- Australia produced 6% of the global crop to remain the world’s second largest producer behind the USA that grew 79% of world production.
+- Australia produced 7% of the global almond crop, remaining the world’s second largest producer behind the USA that grew 79% of the world production.

-- Almonds were 61% of Australia’s total tree nut crop that includes macadamias, walnuts, pistachios, hazelnuts and chestnuts (measured as inshell tonnage).
+- Almonds were 71% of Australia’s total tree nut crop (measured as inshell tonnes), macadamias, walnuts, pistachios, and pecans accounted for the rest.

-With the almond orchard expansion currently underway, orchard area will increase to around 50,000 hectares.
-This means Australia’s productive capacity will reach 150,000 tonnes with associated exports of 120,000 tonnes delivering forecast farmgate revenue of more than $1 billion.
+Almond orchard expansion has slowed, it has reached an orchard area of just over 53,000 hectares.
+This means Australia’s productive capacity will soon reach 160,000 tonnes delivering forecast farmgate revenue of more than $1 billion.
 This industry expansion will benefit river communities in the Murray Darling Basin.
 The water market will ensure that limited water resources are directed to those industries delivering the most value.
 The benefit to the communities in almond producing regions is evident as the capital investment in establishing orchards and the revenue generated from them stimulates economic prosperity.